 Goodbye Smile Lines: New Filler Vollure Promises Long-Lasting Results

-Officially called Juvéderm Vollure™ XC, the FDA approved filler is used to correct moderate to severe wrinkles, deep lines, and folds around the mouth and nose (aka “marionette lines” or “parentheses lines”).
+Officially called Juvéderm Vollure XC, the Food and Drug Administration (FDA) approved filler is used to correct moderate to severe wrinkles, deep lines, and folds around the mouth and nose — aka “marionette lines” or “parentheses lines.”

-What makes Vollure stand out from other injectables — including common fillers by Belotero and Restylane — is that it’s the first and only hyaluronic acid (HA) dermal filler that’s approved for wrinkles and lasts up to 18 months.
+The product is made by Allergan, the same pharmaceutical company that produces Botox, Latisse, Juvéderm Volift and several other clinical cosmetic products.
+What makes Vollure stand out from other injectables — including common fillers by Belotero and Restylane — is that it’s the first and only hyaluronic acid dermal filler that’s approved for wrinkles and lasts up to 18 months.

 If you’re looking for a long-lasting injection for treating severe facial wrinkles in the mouth and cheek area that’s also been approved by the FDA, then Vollure could be an excellent option for you.

 Vollure XC is most commonly used to correct nasolabial folds — typically referred to as “smile lines” or laugh lines” — and is available to patients over the age of 21.
 Vollure is not used for cheeks, lips, or under the eyes, but there are other products specifically designed for those regions.

 With the Vollure XC injectable gel, doctors are able to employ both initial and touch-up injection techniques to smooth moderate to severe facial folds.
 This versatility is due in part to Allergan’s advanced Vycross technology, which blends different molecular weights of hyaluronic acid to produce an ultra-smooth, long-lasting gel.

 The company claims that in one clinical trial, 59% of new subjects saw an improvement in moderate to severe nasolabial folds for up to 18 months.